fulldev1123/sqlparse/.github/PULL_REQUEST_TEMPLATE.md

 In addition, please take care to provide a proper description on what your change does, fixes or achieves when submitting the pull request.

+---

+**Note:** This repository has automated AI code reviews enabled to help catch potential issues early and provide suggestions.
+This is an experimental feature to support maintainers and contributors – your feedback is welcome!